joditay/SC1015-Intro-to-DSAI/README.md

 b.
 Explored bi-variate relationships with a scatter plot

 #### Machine Learning
-1. Random Forest
+*1. Random Forest*

     a.
 Extract numeric variables that have high correlation with attrition as predictors and build a model using Random Forest Classifier

     b.
 Do hyperparemeter tuning using Random Search and plot one of the trees from Random Forest

-2. Logistic Regression
+*2. Logistic Regression*

     a.

-3. Neural Network
+*3. Neural Network*

     a.
+Import PyTorch library and select major numeric attributes

+    b.
+Train a multilayer perceptron model by numeric attributes that are highly related to attrition

 ### Conclusion
 -